codership/documentation/galeracluster/source/training/tutorials/supporting-transaction-isolation-levels.rst

    Length:  1009 words; Writer: Seppo Jaakola; Published: September 21, 2015; Topic: General; Level: Intermediate

-There appears to be great misunderstanding as to what MySQL transaction isolation levels Galera CLuster actually supports and how.
-This blog post tries to give answer to those uncertainties.
+There appears to be great misunderstanding as to what MySQL transaction isolation levels Galera Cluster actually supports and how.
+This page tries to give answer to those uncertainties.

-Galera Cluster provides ``SNAPSHOT ISOLATION`` between transactions running on separate cluster nodes.
+In general, Galera Cluster can support transaction isolation levels up to ``REPEATABLE READ`` (see :doc:`./documentation/isolation-levels`).

 Transactions running on the same node are isolated by whatever was configured as the transaction isolation level in the MySQL configuration.
-So, if you have configured the default ``REPEATABLE READ`` isolation, transactions issued on the same node will behave under ``REPEATABLE READ`` semantics.
-However, for transactions issued on separate cluster nodes, the ‘first committer wins’ rule of ``SNAPSHOT ISOLATION`` is provided, and this will fix the lost update problem that generally hurts REPEATABLE READ isolation.
+So, if you have configured the default ``REPEATABLE READ`` isolation level, transactions issued on the same node will behave under ``REPEATABLE READ`` semantics.

-Therefore, it is not safe for the application to rely on ``SNAPSHOT ISOLATION`` semantics.
-But in general, transaction isolation in Galera CLuster is no less than what was configured for transaction isolation level in MySQL.

-Note that this transaction isolation behavior has changed somewhat over time.
-Earlier Galera releases have also supported ``SNAPSHOT ISOLATION`` among transactions on the same node.
+In addition, transactions issued on separate cluster nodes, are subject to the ‘first committer wins’ rule.
+This will avoid the lost update problem that generally hurts ``REPEATABLE READ`` isolation.

 Here is an example showing how the lost update anomaly hurts transactions using plain ``REPEATABLE READ`` isolation.
 Two transactions read a value from a row in table t and then update the value and commit.
 The transactions are issued on the same node, and will behave under MySQL’s ``REPEATABLE READ`` isolation.